 In Case of an Accident

-If you or your child has been injured on a bicycle, call Bradford Legal and tell us about it.
+If you or your child has been injured on a bicycle or been involved in an accident with a motor vehicle, call Bradford Legal and tell us about it.
 Our lawyers can determine whether or not anyone was negligent and responsible for damages for your personal injury, pain, suffering or diminished quality of life.
 1300 738 303.